Electro dance

-French Electro dance (otherwise known as Tecktonik and Milky Way) is one style of frenetic and quirky form of street dance typically performed to electro house music.
-It is based on, although is not limited to, a blend of different dance styles, such as industrial dance, Moroccan chaabi, disco, vogue, waacking, hip-hop, and freehand glowsticking.
-It started in the 2000s and originated in the southern suburbs of Paris, France, mainly from the Metropolis nightclubs and has spread around the world.
-Fast-paced techno and electro house music imported from Northern Europe is the usual choice for Tecktonik dancing.
+French Electro dance (also known as Tecktonik and Milky Way) is a style of street dance typically performed to electro house music.
+It incorporates elements from various dance styles, including industrial dance, Moroccan chaabi, disco, vogue, waacking, hip-hop, and freehand glowsticking.
+The style emerged in the 2000s in the southern suburbs of Paris, France, particularly at the Metropolis nightclub, and later spread internationally.
+Fast-paced techno and electro house music, often imported from Northern Europe, is commonly used for Tecktonik dancing.

-Electro dance is predominantly about arm movement, taking basic elements from glowsticking such as the concept of Freehand, the Figure 8, and the idea of the Leading Hand (one hand geometrically following the other), while staying very much in a disco taste, by amplifying points and poses as a main aspect to this style.
-Down below electro dancers tend to use their hips, knees, and feet to gently shuffle across the floor in beat to the music, quite often in a random and jerky fashion.
-They also tend to include elements of toprock, b-boy-like footwork, lending to the hip hop-like influences in much of the electro house music.
+Electro dance emphasises arm movements, drawing from glowsticking techniques such as freehand patterns, the figure eight, and the concept of a leading hand (in which one hand geometrically follows the other).
+The style also incorporates disco-inspired poses and angular movements.
+Lower-body movement typically involves shuffling steps and rhythmic footwork performed in time with the music, sometimes incorporating elements of toprock and b-boy-style footwork, reflecting hip-hop influences.

-The term "Tecktonik" is a registered trademark that began in Paris, and this has created issues for dance events or other uses of the name.
-The creators of the Tecktonik brand (most notably Cyril Blanc, the artistic director of Metropolis) sell official products, such as clothes, Matts CDs, and energy drinks.
+The term "Tecktonik" is a registered trademark originating in Paris, which has created legal restrictions on the commercial use of the name.
+The creators of the Tecktonik brand, including Cyril Blanc, artistic director of Metropolis, have sold official merchandise such as clothing, compilation CDs, and energy drinks.